-The chapter 6 of class 10 physical science refraction of light at curved surfaces, discusses the refraction of light at curved surfaces.
+The chapter 6 of class 10 physical science discusses the refraction of light at curved surfaces.
+AP Class 10 Physical Science Chapter 6 Refraction of Light at Curved Surfaces is an interesting subject.

 Important Formulas in Chapter 6 Refraction of Light at Curved Surfaces